areaDetector/ADEiger/docs/ADEiger/eiger.rst

     - Description
     - EPICS record name
     - EPICS record type
   * - N.A.
+    - Restarts the detector DAQ.
+The Initialize record must be processed after doing this.
+    - Restart
+    - busy
+  * - N.A.
     - Initializes the detector DCU.
 This command takes many seconds.
     - Initialize